joewhicks/markdown-cv/index.md

 - Designed and automated business reports
 - SQL templating

+## Education
-## Master of Science in Statistical Science
-University of Idaho Class of 2015

-## Bachelors of Science in Mathematics/Minor in Statistics
-*University of Alaska Anchorage Class of 2013*
+Master of Science in Statistical Science, University of Idaho Class of 2015 Bachelors of Science in Mathematics/Minor in Statistics, University of Alaska Anchorage Class of 2013